wri/environmental-conflict-tracker/README.md

 ### Jurisdictional policies

 We are unclear as to the best methodology to tie conflict events to their jurisdictional policies and are open to suggestions or experimentation.
 This could be a manually defined algorithm or an NLP matching algorithm.
 The goal is to use the extracted information to pair a conflict event with a policy that should govern it.
 This will help highlight the gaps between policy and practice for use in stakeholder engagement.

+### Validation

+The `data/reference/` folder contains validated data from [ACLED](https://www.acleddata.com) on conflict events in India during 2017.
+This database refers to all conflict events, not just environmental conflict, but could be used as a baseline for regional level violence, or by keyword extraction.

 ### Visualization